-- Information on the FEHB Program and plans available to you - A health plan comparison tool - A list of agencies that participate in Employee Express - A link to Employee Express - · Information on and links to other electronic enrollment systems
+- Information on the FEHB Program and plans available to you - A health plan comparison tool - A list of agencies that participate in Employee Express - A link to Employee Express - Information on and links to other electronic enrollment systems

-Also, your employing or retirement office can answer your questions, and give you, brochures for other plans and other materials you need to make an informed decision about your FEHB coverage.
+Also, your employing or retirement office can answer your questions, give you other plans' brochures and other materials you need to make an informed decision about your FEHB coverage.
 These materials tell you:

 - When you may change your enrollment;

-- · How you can cover your family members;
+- How you can cover your family members;

 - What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire;

 - · When your enrollment ends; and

-- · When the next Open Season for enrollment begins.
+- When the next Open Season for enrollment begins.